Last updated on .

 La Quinta de San Pedro not only has the city’s botanical gardens, but it is also historically significant to nearly all of Latin America.
 The 17th century home on the grounds is where Simón Bolívar (1783-1830), liberator of Colombia, Panama, Venezuela, Ecuador, Peru, and Bolivia, died in 1830.

 La Quinta de San Pedro Alejandrino is open at 9AM daily.
-Admission is COP$25,000 for foreign adults (as of January 2024).
+Admission is COP$25,000 for foreigners over 13, COP$17,000 for kids age 6-12, and free for kids under 6 (as of September 2024).
 Guided tours are offered in English and Spanish for tips.
 Check the official website (in Spanish) for more information.
 A taxi is the easiest way to get there.

 Botanical Garden